Kirin Group Tax Policy

 The Kirin Group has set forth the following basic policy for tax corporate governance (Tax Policy), which is the principle to proactively manage tax affairs for the entire group.

-The Group Headquarters’ CFO is ultimately responsible for the establishment and maintenance of the Kirin Group’s tax corporate governance, tax risk management and material tax risk.
+The Group Headquarters’ Chief Financial Officer (CFO), who is a director of the Board, is ultimately responsible for the establishment and maintenance of the Kirin Group’s tax corporate governance, tax risk management and material tax risk.

 The Group Finance Department manages the tax affairs of the entire Kirin Group.
 It also strengthens the structure and environment to facilitate smooth communication between each relevant business unit within the Group Headquarters and its consolidated subsidiaries.